A topology-changing variational framework for the Einstein-Hilbert functional: Functional blow-up of degenerating metrics

+In this section we discuss an important geometric constraint arising in our analysis, which moreover crucially informs the choice of appropriate topological variations discussed earlier in the paper.
+In Section \ref{Disconnected topological variations} it was shown that, for a closed manifold $M'$, approaching the zero section in $W^{2,p}(\operatorname{Sym} M')$ along rays in $W^{2,p}(\Lz M')$ preserved continuity of the Einstein-Hilbert functional for $n>2$.
+While that approach was reasonable for introducing derivatives, it is natural to ask if this continues to be the case when one considers variations that are not restricted on rays, or more generally occur as the reverse-collapsing of lower dimensional objects other than points.
+What turns out to be the case is that Einstein-Hilbert is very sensitive in the way the boundary of $W^{2,p}(\Lz M')$ is approached, and that precise control of the degeneration is warranted to prevent catastrophic blow-ups.

 Blow-up of curvature is a recurrent theme in geometric analysis, appearing for instance in finite-time singularity formation for geometric flows such as the Ricci flow \cite{cao2007,topping2010} and in bubbling or compactness breakdown for conformally invariant curvature problems such as the Yamabe equation \cite{lee1987,druet2005,brendle2007}.
-The version of this phenomenon that is of interest for the purposes of this paper is the blow-up of Einstein-Hilbert action in the limit of degenerating metrics; this is directly related to the discussion in Section \ref{Disconnected topological variations}, particularly the discontinuity with respect to the $\tau_0$ topology.
-In \cite{nguyen2022}, Nguyen calculates the scalar curvature of a metric that is collapsing along a distribution.
-In a similar spirit, we provide the following class of examples of collapsing metrics with diverging Einstein-Hilbert action, whose derivatives up to any order remain uniformly bounded.
+In \cite{nguyen2022}, Nguyen calculates the blow-up of scalar curvature for metrics collapsing along a distribution.
+In a similar spirit, we prove that in the following general case metrics collapsing along a submanifold can have diverging Einstein-Hilbert action, while derivatives of the metric up to any order remain uniformly bounded during the blow-up.

 \begin{proposition} Let $N$ be a closed smooth manifold of dimension $n\geq 2$, and let

 There exists a family $\{ g_\epsilon: \epsilon\in (0,1]\}$ of smooth metrics of any given signature in $M$ such that \begin{enumerate} \item The $g_\epsilon$ are uniformly bounded in $C^\infty(\Lz M)$, and \item The Einstein-Hilbert functional evaluated at $g_\epsilon$ diverges, in particular